The Simplicity of Physical Laws: Theoretical Benefits

-On BSA, the problem is the opposite.
-It becomes too difficult and almost impossible for a world to be deterministic.
-Given the evidence $E$ we have about the mosaic, even though $E$ may be optimally summarized by a deterministic law $L$, it does not guarantee (or make likely, without further assumptions) that the entire mosaic is optimally summarized by a deterministic law $L$.
-Small ``perturbations'' somewhere in the mosaic can easily make its best system fail determinism.\footnote{See \cite{builes2022ineffability} for a related argument.}
+In contrast, BSA faces the opposite challenge---determinism becomes exceedingly difficult to satisfy.
+Even if evidence $E$ is optimally summarized by a deterministic law $L$, this does not guarantee (or make likely, without further assumptions) that the entire mosaic is optimally summarized by $L$.
+Small ``perturbations'' within the mosaic, such as those introduced in Algorithm C in \S2.3, can easily make the best system fail determinism.\footnote{See \cite{builes2022ineffability} for a related argument.}

-Hence, there is a question of what nomic realists should say that constitutes a principled reason to think that determinism is not completely trivial (on MinP) and not epistemically inaccessible (on BSA).
+This raises a key question for nomic realists: what constitutes a principled reason to believe that determinism is neither trivial (in MinP) nor epistemically inaccessible (in BSA)?\footnote{For more general definitions of determinism that extend beyond the traditional structure of ``states at a time,'' see \cite{adlam2021determinism} and \cite{chen2022strong}.
+The arguments here can be adapted to those frameworks.
+In BSA, strong determinism is particularly difficult to achieve, as almost any minor perturbation in a strongly deterministic mosaic will render its best system non-strongly-deterministic.
+Similarly, \textit{delocalized holistic determinism}, as defined by Adlam, is also fragile: small changes to the mosaic can move it outside the class of ``hole-free'' spacetimes.
+See \cite[\S3.3]{adlam2021determinism} for a relevant construction.}

-With PNS, determinism is no longer trivial on MinP.
-Given any mosaic $\xi$, even though there are many deterministic candidates compatible with and true at $\xi$.
-Not every mosaic will be compatible with a relatively simple law that is deterministic.
-The non-triviality of determinism on MinP is the fact that it is non-trivial to find a law that is simple and deterministic, as that is not guaranteed for every metaphysically possible mosaic.
+With PNS, determinism ceases to be trivial in MinP.
+While any given mosaic $\xi$ may be compatible with multiple deterministic laws, not every mosaic will permit a relatively simple law that is both deterministic and explanatory.
+The non-triviality of determinism in MinP corresponds to the non-triviality of finding a law that is simple and deterministic, as that is not guaranteed for every metaphysically possible mosaic.

-With PNS, determinism is no longer epistemically inaccessible on BSA.
-This follows from the more general principle that PNS gives us epistemic justification to hold beliefs about parts of the mosaic that we have not observed and will never observe.
-We are justified in believing that the best system of the actual mosaic is relatively simple, even though the actual evidence does not entail that.
-If the actual evidence can be optimally summarized by a deterministic law restricted to the actual evidence, we have epistemic justification to make inferences about regions that will not be observed -- the entire mosaic, $\xi$, can be summarized by a simple law that happens to be deterministic.
+Similarly, PNS makes determinism epistemically accessible in BSA.
+This is connected to induction: we are justified in believing that the best system of the actual mosaic is relatively simple, even though the actual evidence does not entail this.
+If the actual evidence is best summarized by a deterministic law, then we have epistemic justification for extending this inference beyond our observations, even into regions that will never be observed.
+That is, we are justified in believing that the entire mosaic, $\xi$, can be summarized by a simple law that happens to be deterministic.